-The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area but the area is in compliance with the shellfish guideline value for faecal coliforms.
+The shellfish flesh classification indicates faecal contamination in the shellfish area.

 4.0 CHARACTERISATION MAPS

 The following series of maps illustrate the general characteristics of the designated shellfish area and its contributing catchment, as well as the marine and land-based pressures that could potentially impact on the shellfish area.
 The pressures are further divided into point source pressures, diffuse source pressures and morphological pressures.